fpillet/NSLogger/README.markdown

 ```

 The above only includes C and Obj-C APIs and is suitable for use in applications without any Swift code.
-Swift APIs are added with the `Swift` subspec.
+Swift syntactic sugar APIs are added with the `Swift` subspec.
 If you're developing code in Swift or a mixed Swift / Obj-C environment, use:

 ```ruby
 pod "NSLogger/Swift"
 ```

+Note that you don't strictly need to include the `/Swift` variant for your Swift applications.
+You can perfectly develop your own extensions that call into NSLogger's C APIs without using the basic provided ones.

 Finally if you are using frameworks or libraries that may use NSLogger, then you can use the `NoStrip` variant which forces the linker to keep all NSLogger functions in the final build, even those that your code doesn't use.
 Since linked in frameworks may dynamically check for the presence of NSLogger functions, this is required as the linker wouldn't see this use.